 I have been an advocate of ensuring you know what you are doing, and double check everything before acting upon, so you don’t fall foul of phishing scams.

 I can’t be more amendment on the fact, as you don’t know who is out their trying to get your hard earn cash.

 Earlier this week, I was phoned by a call centre claiming to be from the Australian Tax Office (ATO) with a recorded message saying that I had outstanding debts and was also implicated in Tax Fraud, and that there was a warrant out for my arrest.
 I knew this was a scam, as I have been targeted 4 time before, as well as another family member.

 Anyway, I wasn’t going to let this go unanswered, so I rang the number back, strung them along for a little while, then mentioned I worked for the Australian Federal Police (which of course I don’t).
 This is where the abuse started – they realised they had been caught out, and let lose with all asunder with foul language that I won’t even repeat.
 For the next 3 hours, I repeatedly redialled the number, and just left the line opened until they hung up.
-Occasionally, I would engage them, by saying I am returning a call – and when they asked for my name, giving them a fictitious name – which threw them in a loop as it wasn’t the name they had against my service number (they’ve obviously scrapped the details from somewhere).
+Occasionally, I would engage them, by saying I am returning a call – and when they asked for my name, giving them a fictitious name – which threw them in a loop as it wasn’t the name they had against my service number (they’ve obviously scraped the details from somewhere).

 Finally, they got that sick of me, that they actually blocked my number.